Create a Flow action

 When the workflow completes, your web server has sent data to Shopify Flow because of the trigger.
 Shopify Flow has sent this data to a web server that logged the information to its console because of the action.

-- Run the following command to start deploying your extension(s):
+Run the following command to deploy your extension(s):

 When you receive confirmation that the deploy was successful, your extensions have been released.